To main content

 Emberlin by Björn Frantzén at Stureplan (early 2026)

-Björn Frantzén, the only chef with 3 concurrent triple-starred Michelin restaurants to his name, opens flame-grilled Emberlin focusing on flame-grilled .
+Björn Frantzén, the only chef in the world to have 3 concurrent triple-starred Michelin restaurants, opens Emberlin in the Stureplan area, known for its restaurants and night life.
 Apart from flame-grilled foods of the highest order, you can expect a bustling dining room and a lively cocktail bar.

 Adam & Albin’s new flagship eatery at Gustav Adolfs torg (2026)